Fly Arna

-Armenian National Airlines CJSC dba Fly Arna («Հայկական ազգային ավիաուղիներ» ՓԲԸ), styled as Fly Arna (Ֆլայ Արնա), was an Armenian low-cost airline based in Yerevan, Armenia.
-It was a joint-venture between low-cost carrier Air Arabia and the Armenian government-owned Armenia National Interests Fund (ANIF).
-Since 2021, it was the flag carrier of Armenia.
+Armenian National Airlines CJSC («Հայկական ազգային ավիաուղիներ» ՓԲԸ), styled as Fly Arna (Ֆլայ Արնա), was an Armenian low-cost airline based in Yerevan, Armenia.
+It was a joint-venture between Air Arabia low-cost carrier and the Armenian government-owned Armenia National Interests Fund (ANIF).
+From 2022 to 2024 it was the flag carrier of Armenia.

-In May 2024, it was reported that employees had been informed that the company had started liquidation proceedings following the government approved dissolution of the Armenia National Interests Fund (ANIF), a joint shareholder in the carrier.
+The airline ceased operations in January 2024.
+In March Armenian Prime Minister Nikol Pashinyan announced that FlyArna had failed and announced plans to liquidate the airline.
+In May the Armenian government approved the dissolution of the Armenian National Interest Fund (ANIF) and the airline began liquidation proceedings.

 History

 Foundation

-The airline was created following a joint-venture agreement signed between Emirati carrier Air Arabia and the recently established Armenia National Interests Fund (ANIF) in July 2021.
-51% of the airline's shares are owned by ANIF and the remaining 49% by Air Arabia.
+The airline was founded after a joint-venture agreement signed in July 2021 between the recently established Armenia National Interests Fund (ANIF) and United Arab Emirates carrier Air Arabia.
+51% of the airline's shares were owned by ANIF and the remaining 49% by Air Arabia.

 In May 2022, the airline received its Air Operator's Certificate and added its first aircraft.
-The airline has selected the Airbus A320 aircraft to build its fleet, in order to maintain fleet commonality with its parent airline, Air Arabia.
+The airline selected the Airbus A320 aircraft to build its fleet, in order to maintain commonality with partner Air Arabia.

-The airline commenced operations with flights to Hurghada on July 3, 2022, and to Sharm El Sheikh on July 4, 2022.
-The airline has announced plans to commence flights to Kuwait and Beirut as the next destinations, continuing with its plans to connect the Middle East with Armenia.
+FlyArna commenced operations with flights to Hurghada on July 3, 2022, and to Sharm El Sheikh on July 4, 2022.
+The airline announced plans to commence flights to Kuwait and Beirut as the next destinations, continuing with its plans to better connect Armenia with the Middle East.

-In January 2023, the company announced that it would start flights to the Sheremetyevo International Airport in Moscow and to the Pulkovo Airport in Saint Petersburg.
-The company announced also plans to operate flights to India, through flights from Yerevan to Delhi and Mumbai.
-The company also intends to operate flights to Sharjah, UAE.
+In January 2023, the airline announced that it would start flights to the Sheremetyevo International Airport in Moscow and to the Pulkovo Airport in Saint Petersburg.
+The company also announced intentions to operate flights to India - Yerevan to Delhi and Mumbai - as well as flights to Sharjah in United Arab Emirates.

 Suspension

-In January 2024, the company suspended all flights.
-The company announced that they are undergoing operational revisions and would resume flights in due course.
-The company's license was suspended in March 2024.
-The company is required to obtain adequate aircraft within six months in order for the suspension to be lifted.
-However, as of December 2024 the airline had not resumed operations.
+In January 2024, the company suspended all flights and announced that they were undergoing operational revisions and would resume flights in due course.
+The company's license was suspended in the following month of March.
+Thereafter the company was required to obtain adequate aircraft within six months in order for the suspension to be lifted.

+Dissolution

+In March 2024, Armenian Prime Minister Nikol Pashinyan announced that FlyArna had failed and that there was no other solution than to liquidate the airline.
+In May the Armenian government approved the dissolution of the Armenian National Interest Fund (ANIF) and the airline began liquidation proceedings.
+Both Airbus A320-200s were returned to the 49% shareholder, Air Arabia.